-HELP <command> H <command> HE <command> <command> /?
+HELP <command> H <command> HE <command> <command> -h

 All of these forms invoke the help text for the <command>.
 This usually involves a more detailed description of the command, as well as all of its options.
 Available for most commands in the system.
-You are encouraged to use these commands (e.g. “event /?”) to learn the syntax of any command you wish to use.
+You are encouraged to use these commands (e.g. “event -h”) to learn the syntax of any command you wish to use.

 BEDS Commands